powerpellet1077/banana/README.md

 # <img src="assets/banana_title_white.png" id="banana"></img>
 This is a program made to make uploading files and videos not a hassle.

-This program is planning to support [DropBox](https://dropbox.com), [Catbox/Litterbox](https://catbox.moe), [Uguu/Pomf](https://uguu.se), and [Filebin](https://filebin.net). (currently this only supports catbox/litterbox and filebin but feel free to change that with a pr)
+This program is planning to support [DropBox](https://dropbox.com), [Catbox/Litterbox](https://catbox.moe), [Uguu/Pomf](https://uguu.se), and [Filebin](https://filebin.net). (currently this only supports catbox/litterbox, filebin and uguu but feel free to change that with a pr)

+#### IMPORTANT NOTICE:
-<br>IMPORTANT NOTICE: This program <u>heavily</u> relies on file sharing services to function, if any of these change or stop functioning, please open a pr, issue or fork if you want.
+This program _heavily_ relies on file sharing services to function, if any of these change or stop functioning, please open a pr, issue or fork if you want.

 ### usage: